Sport New Zealand Logo

 Why Do We Coach?

-Before trying to form a coaching philosophy, it may help to self-reflect; ask yourself why you coach, and think about what the word ‘coaching’ means to you.
-Our reasons for coaching, and what we believe the act of coaching actually entails, will have a profound impact on our coaching philosophy.
+Before trying to form a personal coaching philosophy, it may help to self-reflect; ask yourself why you coach, and think about what the word ‘coaching’ means to you.
+Our reasons for coaching, core values, and what we believe the act of coaching actually entails, will have a profound impact on our coaching philosophy.

 “It comes back to what the end goal is,” explains Dave Wright, High Performance Athlete Development Consultant at High Performance Sport New Zealand.
 “Personally, I want every young person to have a great experience and maximise their potential — whether that’s lifelong participation or becoming a professional athlete.
 And that’s reflected in my coaching.”